bd-j/jades_sed/scripts/pandeia/howto.md

 # Generate observed spectra and S/N estimates

-Then we use `fsps_output_to_pandeia` to generate observed spectra (which we will not use) and S/N estimates as a function of wavelength (which we will use).
+Then we use `fsps_output_to_pandeia` -- thanks to E. Curtis-Lake -- to generate observed spectra (which we will not use) and S/N estimates as a function of wavelength (which we will use).
 These S/N estimates can incorporate size information (and hence slit losses) or not.
-Note that because pandeia does not account for input library spectral resolution when convolving with the line spread funct, the output spectra will be broader than reality and the S/N estimates will be approximate.
+Note that because pandeia does not account for input library spectral resolution when convolving with the line spread function, the output spectra will be broader than reality and the S/N estimates will be approximate.
 Note also that pandeia accounts for undersampling of the LSF in a way that we do not.

 ```bash
 python fsps_output_to_pandeia.py --spectrum_file=parametric_mist_ckc14.h5 --use_sizes --nobj=5000